Techniques On How To Take Pictures Of Your Own Eyes For Your Iridology Reading

 How to Send-In Your Iris Images via Online

 How to properly size and submit your two iris (left and right) images…

 – Size of file should ‘not’ exceed 1.5 mb (mega-byte) each eye max

-Note: Many images taken from your smart phone or by a professional are extremely large in file format size… Please double check that you are submitting re-sized images that meet the ‘sizing requirements’ (above).
+Note: Many images taken from your smart phone or by a professional are extremely large in file format size… Please double check that you are submitting re-sized images that meet the ‘sizing requirements’ (noted above).

-- email Send Your ‘2’ eye images here: email@example.com
+- email Send Your ‘2’ eye (left and right) images here: email@example.com

 The information found within this Iridology website is for general educational and informational purposes only.
 The content on this page, or any verbal communications thereof, is not intended nor otherwise implied to be medical advice.